agiletechvn/benchmarking-tool/README.md

 ```

-- run more than 1 thread will use seperate lua context per thread
+- run more than 1 thread will use seperate lua context per thread, run more than 1 -d or -f param will run in round-robin manner.